Industrial hygiene analysis: evaluation method

 Area monitors take measurements of ambient, wet bulb, and globe temperature to consider humidity and radiant heat.
 Personal monitors can be programmed to alarm when a predetermined temperature or heart rate is exceeded.

-Radiofrequency (RF) survey meters are used to measure radiation from both electric and magnetic fields.
-Meters can determine spatial and temporal averaging for multiple frequencies and display measurement results in percent of exposure.
+Radiofrequency (RF) survey meters measure radiation from both electric and magnetic fields.
+They can determine spatial and temporal averaging for multiple frequencies and display measurement results in percent of exposure.

-Personal RF monitors can also be worn to measure individual exposure and continuously log and provide exposure results using a shaped frequency response.
+Also, workers can wear personal RF monitors to measure individual exposure and continuously log and provide exposure results using a shaped frequency response.

 Personal sampling for air contaminants

-For active sampling, filter cassettes, sorbent tubes, and sampling pumps are attached to the employees’ clothing and used to monitor contaminant levels.
-For passive sampling, diffusive samplers can be used to sample gases and vapors without using a pump.
+For active sampling, filter cassettes, sorbent tubes, and sampling pumps attach to the employees’ clothing and monitor contaminant levels.
+For passive sampling, diffusive samplers sample gases and vapors without using a pump.
+Try to choose individuals who are likely to have the highest workplace exposures (i.e., highest-risk employees) when sampling.

 Surface contaminants, skin exposure, biological monitoring, and other analyses